-After leaving college he was recruited to the position of the Executive Director of the Boston Shambhala Center.
-He began leading numerous workshops at meditation centers and college campuses throughout the United States and to date has taught meditation at locations as diverse as Google, Harvard, and the White House.
+After leaving college he was recruited to the position of the Executive Director of one of Boston’s largest meditation centers.
+He began leading numerous workshops at meditation centers and college campuses throughout the United States and to date has taught meditation at locations as diverse as Google, Harvard, and the Obama White House.

-Lodro founded a leadership training program called the Institute for Compassionate Leadership, before co-founding NYC's premier drop-in meditation studio, MNDFL.
+Lodro Rinzler led a Buddhist leadership training program called the Institute for Compassionate Leadership before co-founding NYC's premier drop-in meditation studio, MNDFL.
 Since founding MNDFL in 2015 it has expanded into three studios, an online portal of teachings and a non-profit arm bringing meditation into the education system.
 MNDFL has been named the best place to meditate by New York Magazine.

-Lodro’s work has been featured in The New York Times, The Wall Street Journal, The Atlantic, and on CBS, FOX, and NBC News.
+Lodro Rinzler’s work translating Buddhist meditation principles for a contemporary audience has been featured in The New York Times, The Wall Street Journal, The Atlantic, and on CBS, FOX, and NBC News.